Alexander Pirnie Federal Building

 Alexander Pirnie Federal Building is a historic post office, courthouse, and custom house located at Utica, Oneida County, New York.
 It was named for Congressman Alexander Pirnie in 1984.
 It was listed on the National Register of Historic Places in 2015.
+It remains in use as a courthouse for the United States District Court for the Northern District of New York.

 Architectural description

 The U.S. Post Office, Courthouse, and Custom House in Utica occupies a full block bounded by Broad Street on the north, John Street on the east, Catherine Street on the south, and Franklin Street on the west.
-Located on the edge of downtown, the limestone and brick building is separated by an elevated viaduct which dominates the site.
+Located on the edge of downtown, the limestone-and-brick building is separated by an elevated viaduct which dominates the site.
 Its simple classicized detailing sets it apart from the many Victorian buildings in downtown Utica.
-Constructed in 1928 and 1929, the three story building rises above a slightly raised basement and is an excellent example of Starved Classicism.
+Constructed in 1928 and 1929, the three-story building rises above a slightly raised basement and is an excellent example of Starved Classicism.
 The height of the building from first floor level to courtroom parapet is about 58 feet.
 The basement, first floor, and second floor are approximately square in plan and the third floor is U-shaped.
 The walls of the building are clad with buff-colored brick, except for the base and center front which are clad in limestone.
 All of the windows are double hung.
 The original wood sashes have been replaced with bronze anodized aluminum units.